ibmendoza/anchor/README.md

 A push-based workflow of configuration management is easier to reason about.
 Once you have gathered your artifacts like source code, binaries, files, images, etc to your control machine, for example a local computer or VM in public cloud, those artifacts can be pushed to your remote machine/host (the one being configured) through SSH.

-Pushing artifacts to multiple hosts in an efficient manner is left to the user or can be relegated to another project as separate orchestration tool.
+Pushing artifacts to multiple hosts in an efficient manner is left to the user or can be delegated to another project as separate orchestration tool.

 Don't reinvent the wheel
 ------------------------